Enforcing NIH 12-page limit rules programmatically

 Implementation Steps:

-1. Pre-Validation Sanitization: Run a lightweight PDF normalization pass that strips /Annots, /AcroForm, and hidden /OCGs (Optional Content Groups) without altering visible content.
+1. Pre-Validation Sanitization: Strip /Annots, /AcroForm, and hidden /OCGs (Optional Content Groups) without altering visible content.

-3. Rasterization Fallback: If a page contains only /XObject image streams (no text operators), flag it for manual review or apply a DPI-to-text-density heuristic to estimate compliance risk.
+3. Rasterization Fallback: If a page contains only image streams with no text operators, flag it for manual review or apply a DPI-to-text-density heuristic to estimate compliance risk.

 5. Implementation Blueprint & Error Handling